SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

    'p' or 'P'
       The pointer and length value of the view in lower ('p') or upper ('P') case.

+   's'
+      The string in (forced) lower case.

+   'S'
+      The string in (forced) upper case.

-   For print substrings, views are sufficiently cheap to do this in the arguments.
+   For printing substrings, views are sufficiently cheap to do this in the arguments.
 For instance, printing the 10th through 20th characters of the view :code:`text` means passing :code:`text.substr(9,11)` instead of :code:`text`.